Health is a human right. Period.

-Do you know what being a trans person, a Latine person, an intersectional activist, feels like?
+Do you know what being a trans person, an intersex person, an intersectional activist, feels like?

 I’m here to help.